Curie: Policy-based Secure Data Exchange: Analysis of the Dose Algorithm

-In this appendix, we present accuracy and privacy guarantees of dose algorithm depicted in Figure~\ref{fig:secure-dose-algorithm}.
-Following our discussion in Section~\ref{sec:secure-dose-algorithm}, secure computation layer provides an accurate and private algorithm for all parties (i.e., members) through share of encrypted integrated statistics ($\mathcal{O}_{i}= \mathcal{X}^\intercal \mathcal{X}$ and $\mathcal{V}_{i}= \mathcal{X}^\intercal \mathcal{Y}$ matrices).
-Since all data exchange is encrypted through the homomorphic encryption, the security of the algorithm against any adversary outside the authorized parties is based on the underlying homomorphic cryptosystem.
-In the following, we analyze the privacy guarantees in the presence of two different semi-honest adversary models\footnote{Same as the honest-but-curious adversary model} according to the distribution of the corrupted parties\footnote{We only consider the non-adaptive adversary model and modifying an adversary's its input before joining the session is not considered as a security breach.}:
+We present security and privacy guarantees of the dose algorithm provided to all members through the share of encrypted integrated statistics, ($\mathcal{O}_{i}= \mathcal{X}^\intercal \mathcal{X}$ and $\mathcal{V}_{i}= \mathcal{X}^\intercal \mathcal{Y}$ matrices).
+Since all data exchange among parties is encrypted through the use of HE, the security of the algorithm against any adversary outside the authorized parties is based on the underlying HE cryptosystem.